fkvn/Customers-Orders-Service/README.md

-# Business_Store_Management
+# Customers-Orders-System

- This project implements a web application to support managing a business store
+ This project implements a web API to support Customers-Orders-System

- The goal of the project is to develop a web-based system to facilitate the management process for a small-medium business.
+ The goal of the project is to develop a server-side API services to facilitate the management process for a small-medium business.

  ## Getting Started